devTourad/devTourad/README.md

 I'm a Full Stack developer with a strong passion for creating visually appealing and user-friendly websites.
 </p>

-- 👨‍💻 I am a student at the Higher Institute of Accounting and Institutional Management, specializing in management Informatique Technelogie(IT). like JavaScript & React.
+- 👨‍💻 I am a student at the Higher Institute of Accounting and Institutional Management, specializing in management Informatique Technelogie(IT).
 - 📚 I’m currently learning about Frontend and Backend technologies.
 - 🎯 Future Goals: Learn more web technologies - Cyber security .